rocky-linux/documentation/docs/desktop/gnome/valuta.md

 To use Valuta, do the following:

-1. CChoose your country from the drop-down menu and type the cash you want to spend.
+1. Choose your country from the drop-down menu and type the cash you want to spend.

     ![Screenshot of Valuta app showing 1000 USD in the input field, with a grey arrow pointing down to a grey box showing 1000 USD](images/02_valuta.png)